rabuitendijk/Isomorph-core-tri/README.md

 		* {apha-1} Map storage, concider normal x by x by x grid storage.
 Map class with main return Map, height witdh and depth
 		* {alpha-1} Ingame object builder.

-	[May be solved?]- A way to sort the sprites without using to lagre a numeric width.
+	- [May be solved?]
+A way to sort the sprites without using to lagre a numeric width.

 	- How to clean to graphics edges
 		* Pogress has been made by using 15x compession from source.